highlight/highlight/docs-content/getting-started/3_client-sdk/7_replay-configuration/recording-network-requests-and-responses.md

 See [NetworkRecordingOptions](../../../sdk/client.md) for more information on how to configure network recording.

-## GraphQl
+## GraphQL

-We extract GraphQl operation names and format the payloads.
-See [GraphQl details](../../../general/6_product-features/1_session-replay/graphql.md).
+We extract GraphQL operation names and format the payloads.
+See [GraphQL details](../../../general/6_product-features/1_session-replay/graphql.md).